 - Investment to develop a website to collate and compare prices for commercial flights across the world

-- Support to expand its services to include hotels and car hire
+- To expand its services to include hotels and car hire

-- Assistance in creating a global business with a significant share of the online travel market
+- To create a global business with a significant share of the online travel market

 How did private equity backing create lasting value?